-In Science this term we will be learning about the human circulatory and digestive system, as well as how to keep healthy.
-We have started to look at the Human Circulatory system and used drama and dance to follow the path of blood around the body.
+In Science last term we learnt about the human circulatory and digestive system, as well as how to keep healthy.
+We looked at the Human Circulatory system and used drama and dance to follow the path of blood around the body.

 We wore red bibs to show oxygenated blood and blue bibs to show deoxygenated blood.
 The right side of the heart pumps the deoxygenated blood to the lungs where oxygen is collected.
 The oxygenated blood then travels to the left side of the heart, where it is pumped around the rest of the body.